Dr. Daniel Jacobs

 Board Certifications: Emergency Medicine and Pain Medicine

-Dr Johansson has a wide range of interests.
+Dr. Johansson has a wide range of interests.
 She is an accomplished baker and cook.
 She loves to spend time with her husband, Chad, and their Saluki, Atlas.
 They are hoping to add another Saluki to the family soon.
 She has three nieces and two nephews with whom she is close.